Mikieb1982/the-turnstile/blueprint.md

 *   **Component Structure**: The "Match Log" page is built with a server component to fetch data and a client component to handle user interaction and display the data.
 *   **Server Actions**: Form submissions for creating, updating, and deleting matches are handled by Next.js server actions for a seamless user experience and improved performance.
 *   **User-specific Matches**: Users can only view and interact with matches they have logged under their own account.
+*   **Form Validation**: The "Log a New Match" form now includes form validation using the `zod` library to ensure data integrity.
+*   **Loading State**: A loading skeleton is displayed while the match data is being fetched, providing a better user experience.

+### User Profile

+*   **Profile Page**: A dedicated profile page where users can view and update their profile information.
+*   **Edit Profile**: Users can edit their display name and profile picture.
+*   **Profile Picture Uploads**: Users can upload a profile picture, which is stored in Firebase Storage.

 ## Design